 Keep up the hard work.
 This one is too early to tell, but all the seeds are sown for an era of investment in the physical economy.
 Shortages in housing, infrastructure, transportation and energy will likely take years to correct.

-In the United States, as our Chairman and CEO Jamie Dimon noted in his annual letter, several recent legislative initiatives such as the Inflation Reduction Act and CHIPS Act have the potential to catalyze ~$1 trillion in clean technology development.
-In Europe, similar plans are underway to spur investment in the energy transition and defense, and the COVID-era EU Recovery Fund already got a jump start on digitizing and boosting critical infrastructure.
+In Europe, plans are underway to spur investment in the energy transition and defense, and the COVID-era EU Recovery Fund already got a jump start on digitizing and boosting critical infrastructure.
+In the U.S., as our Chairman and CEO Jamie Dimon noted in his annual letter, several recent legislative initiatives such as the Inflation Reduction Act and CHIPS Act have the potential to catalyze ~$1 trillion in clean technology development.

 In the near term, real economy sectors such as autos, homebuilders and semiconductors have outperformed so far this year, but this is a thesis that we expect to play out over the course of the next decade.